Skip to Content

 Use The Show Time Wisely

-The time during the show is your main opportunity to take photos without people and without other people’s flashes ruining the beauty of Petra by night.
-The time after the show people will be walking through the lanterns taking selfies and making a clean shot impossible.
-The Petra staff will start chasing you out before 10 pm, and then keep you moving quickly back to the entrance.
+During the show, you have the best opportunity to take photos without people and without other people’s flashes ruining the beauty of Petra by night.
+After the show, people will be walking through the lanterns taking selfies, making a clean shot impossible.

 Petra by Night - Photographers guide to Petra at Night-2